-Snowshoe hiking is gaining in popularity and you often see the unmistakable tracks across the snow in the Austrian Alps.
+Snowshoe hiking is gaining popularity, and you often see the unmistakable tracks across the snow in the Austrian Alps.

 Often you only reach pristine snow-covered places by snowshoes.
-Snowshoes are not only ideal for exploring the enchanting winter landscape but are also perfect for slowing down the pace of your vacation and enjoying the fresh air.
-Find yourself a quiet corner in the woods or in the mountains, without ski lifts and resorts.
-Take a break from the hectic atmosphere that often prevails in the ski resorts and put on your snowshoes.
+Snowshoes are ideal for exploring the enchanting winter landscape and also perfect for slowing down the pace of your vacation and enjoying the fresh air.
+Find a quiet corner in the woods or the mountains without ski lifts and resorts.
+Take a break from the hectic atmosphere in the ski resorts and put on your snowshoes.

 < Click on the images to enlarge >

 Whether you use a car, bus or train, getting out into the wintery nature for a snowshoe trip is easy.
 Modern snowshoes are lightweight and handy and can be strapped to the outside of your backpack.
 Moreover, the poles are contractable, making them easy to transport.
 You don’t need ski lifts or marked trails for a snowshoe hike.
 A minimum of 20 cm of snow on the ground is enough for a hike.
 Always check the avalanche warnings if you plan to hike in steep terrain or traverse below open mountainsides.
 Get info about the local snow conditions by talking to the reception at your hotel or the local tourist office before heading out.
 You can also opt for a guided snowshoe hike, especially if you are new to the area.